totten/loco/doc/specs.md

 * Other Usability
     * If a variable definition references itself, then check parent scope(s) (Ex: `PATH=$LOCO_PRJ/bin:$PATH`)
     * When initializing services, create a checksum of the configuration.
 When starting a service, compare the checksum and warn if it's changed.
+    * Allow flagging some services to *always* init on startup.
+    * Allow flagging some services to *autorestart* when certain files are changed.
 * Implement support for mapping LOCO_VAR to a ram disk.
 (Debate: Better to take that from CLI or YAML?
 YAML might be more stable.)
     * Bug: (Observed OSX+nix-shell php72) When ShellCommand launches bash, bash doesn't recognize arrow-keys.
 But other programs (mysql, nano, vi, joe) do.
 * Distributability
     * Submit to nixpkgs